Vouivria: Description

 The body length of Vouivria has been estimated at fifteen metres, its weight at fifteen tonnes.
 The thighbone length is 146 centimetres.

 The describing authors identified a number of distinguishing traits, autapomorphies or unique derived characters.
 Four of these distinguished Vouivria from all other known sauropods.
 In the middle and rear neck vertebrae, the spinopostzygapophyseal laminae, or SPOLs, ridges that run from the rear joint processes to the neural spine, thicken towards the rear near the top of the spine.
 In the third metacarpal of the hand, the ridge that runs along the inner rear corner of the shaft, if the bone is held vertically, splits at about a quarter of the shaft length measured from the top, the outer branch having the form of a bulge.
 The fourth metacarpal has a flange along the top third of the inner rear corner.
 Between the lower condyles of the thighbone, two transverse ridges run, at the border with the rear shaft.

 Also, two "local" autapomorphies were identified, that distinguished Vouvria from its nearest relatives in the Brachiosauridae.
 In the front tail vertebrae both the anterior centrodiapophyseal lamina (ACDL) and the posterior centrodiapophyseal lamina (PCDL), ridges that run on the front underside, respectively the rear underside, of the transverse process towards the vertebral body, are well-formed.
-The humerus or upper arm bone, has a deltopectoral crest, serving for the attachment of the musculus deltoideus and the pectoralis major, that doubles in transverse width to below.
+The humerus or upper arm bone, has a deltopectoral crest, serving for the attachment of the deltoid muscle and the pectoralis major, that doubles in transverse width to below.